(Excerpt from The Language of Emotions):

 Parenting and teaching styles can interfere with the development of contentment and self-confidence.
 Certainly, parents who over-shame their children can really throw a wrench into this emotional area – but so can parents who overpraise and reward their children for everything.
-The trick with contentment is to help a child associate their own contentment with actions that are commendable, and that they themselves feel proud and contented about.
+The key with contentment is to help a child associate their own contentment with actions that are commendable, and that they themselves feel proud and contented about.

 A good teaching game for discovering how a child is working with their contentment might be creating tasks that the child can complete, and then checking in to see if the child is satisfied with their performance.
 You can find out a great deal about a child’s self-concept when you can play with contentment in this way.

 As we grow, social structures often interfere with our authentic contentment by trying to replace our natural internal confirmations with prizes and praise that come from the external world.
 While it’s very nice to receive gold stars, awards, extra privileges, and special attention, these fabricated confirmations can actually short-circuit our own ability to feel honest pride or self-worth unless someone throws a party every time we accomplish something.

 All external praise and awards come with built-in comparisons that place you in competition with others.
 Though the awards and praise may have their own value, they may isolate you from your peers and identify you as a competitor or a pleaser, which will often bring your natural shame forward to question the “fun” of winning.

 If you can’t connect with your contentment, you may find that you have a short-circuit that was created by authoritarian, scholastic, or parental structures.
 This short-circuit may lead you to seek praise and awards instead of your own internal confirmations.
 This often means you’ll tend toward pleasing and perfectionism instead of wholeness and emotional agility.